Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Numerical Experiments

+To investigate the TESD results output by different spatiotemporal models, we plot ROI-POI correlations (as in Figure \ref{fig:corpoi_PET}) in Figure \ref{fig:estcorpoi_multiplemodels} and graph connections (as in Figure \ref{fig:estcor_PET}) in Figure \ref{fig:estcor_multiplemodels} by various models only for the AD patients.
+Only the proposed qKron-sum model captures time-varying spatial correlations.
+Note we observe the same brain degradation in the AD group as in Figure \ref{fig:estcor_PET} illustrated by decreasing brain connection.

-\subsection{Model Prediction}
+\subsubsection{Model Prediction}

-Now we hold out the data at the last time point for testing.
-For each group, the generalized STGP model II is built based on the rest of the data.
+Next we hold out the data at the last time point for testing.
+For each group, the generalized STGP model II (qKron-sum) is built based on the rest of the data.
 Then we predict the mean and covariance functions of the brain image at the held-out time point.
 Figure \ref{fig:predm_PET} compares the actual individuals' brain images (upper row) with the predicted brain images (lower row) at the last time point.
 We can see that the prediction reflects the basic feature of the brain structure in each group.
 Next, Figure \ref{fig:predcorpoi_PET} plots the correlation (TESD) between the brain ROI and the selected POI (marked as red cross) predicted at the last time point.
 Note that the POI is less correlated to the middle region (thalamus), especially for the AD group.
 This is consistent with the fitted results shown in Figure \ref{fig:corpoi_PET}.
-Finally, we consider the problem of extending TESD to new locations, infeasible in dynamic covariance models.
-We coarsen the mesh by using every other pixel and build our model based on the resulted $80\times 80$ images.
-Figure \ref{fig:extdcorpoi_PET} compares the estimated ROI-POI correlation on the coarse mesh (upper row) and the prediction to the original $160\times 160$ mesh (lower row) which is consistent with the estimation result in Figure \ref{fig:corpoi_PET}.
-Such extension provides more fine details of TESD at new locations without data.
-There are more numerical results the neuroimaging analysis in Appendix \ref{apx:moreADres}.
+Readers can find more numerical results of the neuroimaging analysis in Appendix \ref{apx:moreADres}.